brandonpittman/site/blog/on-learning-latin.md

 ---
 date: 2022-08-08
 meta:
   title: On Learning Latin
-	description: How to learn Latin on your own.
+  description: "How to learn Latin on your own."
 ---

-# On Learning Latin

 ## First things first

 - Watch [ScorpioMatianus' first _Familia Romana_ video][video]

+This video will show you the pages from the first chapter of _Familia Romana_ and let you hear what classical Latin should sound like.
+You should be able to understand all of the Latin and you'll probably feel empowered.

 ## If you enjoy it, buy the following:

 - [Lingua Latina per se Illustrata, Pars I: Familia Romana][textbook]
 - [Colloquia Personarum][colloquia]

+These two books are the most important.
+The textbook is the basis of everything and _Colloquia Personarum_ gives you extra practice with recently learned vocabulary and grammar as well as filling in the story of characters in the main text.

 ## When you start struggling, buy the following: